Dukeabaddon/ERD-Visualizer/README.md

 1. **Install**
    - Marketplace: click the badge above (updates `vscode:extension/publisher-id.erd-visualizer` once published).
-   - Manual: clone this repo, run `npm install && npm run compile`, then press `F5` in VS Code to launch an Extension Development Host.
+   - Manual: clone this repo, run `pnpm install && pnpm run compile`, then press `F5` in VS Code to launch an Extension Development Host.
 2. **Open a schema** (`.sql` or canonical `.json`) and click the ERD icon in the editor title or run `ERD: Visualize current schema`.
 3. **Arrange & annotate**: drag tables, watch connectors reroute, and let the layout persist with your workspace.
 4. **Export**: open the toolbar popover to capture SVG/PNG in dark, light, or transparent backgrounds.